 - Cost monitoring

 1. Installation and setup

-To start saving on your cloud bill with CAST AI, you need to create an account and then either connect an existing Kubernetes cluster or create a new one inside the tool.
-Teams often choose to connect their clusters in read-only mode to get a free detailed report of estimated monthly savings – and then take action by turning automated optimization on.
+To start saving on your cloud bill with CAST AI, you need to create an account and connect an existing Kubernetes cluster or create a new one inside the tool.
+Teams often connect their clusters in read-only mode to get a free detailed report of estimated monthly savings – and then take action by turning automated optimization on.
 It takes only 15 minutes to get the cost analysis and optimize costs automatically.

 Supported platforms: Currently, Kubecost supports cloud services from AWS, Google Cloud Platform, and Microsoft Azure.